cincheo/daquota/applications/README.md

 To open and modify a given application:

+- In order to open any app with dLite, use the following link: ``https://platform.dlite.io?src=https://your-application-url``.
-- Open the app with dLite: ``https://platform.dlite.io?src=https://your-application-url``, for example, if the app is 'todolist', simple open the link ``https://platform.dlite.io/?src=https://raw.githubusercontent.com/cincheo/dlite/main/applications/todolist/todolist.json``.
-Try it live [here](https://platform.dlite.io/?src=https://raw.githubusercontent.com/cincheo/dlite/main/applications/todolist/todolist.json).
+- For example, to open the 'todolist' app, open the link [https://platform.dlite.io/?src=https://raw.githubusercontent.com/cincheo/dlite/main/applications/todolist/todolist.json](https://platform.dlite.io/?src=https://raw.githubusercontent.com/cincheo/dlite/main/applications/todolist/todolist.json).
-- Then modify the app an save it to your own local disk (menu Project > Save as...).
+- Then, modify the app an save it to your own local disk (menu ``Project > Save as...``).
-- Re-open your project whenever needed (Project > Open...).
+- Re-open your project whenever needed (go to ``https://platform.dlite.io``, and ``Project > Open...``).

 # Live links